TELEMEDICINE AND VIRTUAL VISITS

 Yes, new patients are eligible.

-Am I allowed to use alternate communication channels, such as Skype or FaceTime, for telehealth treatment or diagnosis purposes during the COVID-19 spread?
+Can I continue to use alternate communication channels, such as Skype or FaceTime, for telehealth treatment or diagnosis purposes now that the Public Health Emergency (PHE) has officially ended?

 Can Annual Wellness Visits delivered through a virtual visit be used to address Stars and Risk Adjustment measures?